noplacelikecloud/Azure-TableStorageBackup/README.md

 Every partition key inside the table will be catched and converted to a JSON file.

 After finishing, the target backup file share will contain JSON-Files with your table storage data, which can be:
-* Snapshotted
+* snapshotted
-* Backupped to a Recovery Services Vault (in Preview)
+* backed up to a Recovery Services Vault (in Preview)

 ### Deployment